KFYR (AM): TV and FM stations

+Top 40 era

-Facing stiff competition from less formal local stations along with regional outlets in Fargo, Minot, and Jamestown, North Dakota and Winnipeg, Canada, KFYR began to see its dominance and audience decline in the early 1960s and switched to a Top 40 format.
-It was very popular with teenagers by virtue of its "torrid twenty" countdown show, which featured the twenty popular hits of the week.
-In the 1960s and 1970s, teenagers from South Dakota to parts of Canada enjoyed listening to "their" music on KFYR every evening (along with KOMA from Oklahoma City, KAAY from Little Rock, WLS from Chicago, and KSTP from St Paul).
+Facing stiff competition from more youthful stations, KFYR began to see its dominance and audience decline in the early 1960s.
+It decided to switch to a Top 40 format.
+It was popular with teenagers by virtue of its "torrid twenty" countdown show, which featured the twenty popular hits of the week.
+In the 1960s and 1970s, teenagers from South Dakota to parts of Canada enjoyed listening to "their" music on KFYR every evening (along with 1520 KOMA from Oklahoma City, 1090 KAAY from Little Rock, 890 WLS from Chicago, and 1500 KSTP from St. Paul).

-KFYR gained brief national notoriety in 1979, when the station was sued in federal court by the Pointer Sisters and Elektra Records, for KFYR's remix of their cover of Bruce Springsteen's "Fire" with "K-Fire" dubbed into the chorus where "fire" would be said; the suit was settled out of court.
+KFYR gained brief national notoriety in 1979, when the station was sued in federal court by the Pointer Sisters and Elektra Records.
+The station had created a remix of their cover of Bruce Springsteen's "Fire" with "K-Fire" dubbed into the chorus where "fire" would be sung.
+The suit was settled out of court.

 KFYR once broadcast in AM stereo, beginning with the Harris system in the mid-1980s, and later switching to the Motorola C-QUAM system.
 KFYR discontinued broadcasting in AM stereo around the turn of the millennium.

+Switch to talk

+As younger listeners increasingly tuned to FM for their hits, KFYR switched its music to adult contemporary and oldies.
+By the 1990s, it added more talk shows, until it had switched to a news-talk format.
+In 2011, it added an FM translator for listeners who prefer to hear the station on the FM dial.
+The translator on 99.7 FM was previously a simulcast of KQDY 94.5 FM before 2011.

+Today, KFYR runs a news/talk format.
+Local talk shows are heard in mornings and during afternoon drive time.
+The rest of the weekday schedule is made up of nationally syndicated conservative talk programs: The Clay Travis and Buck Sexton Show, The Jesse Kelly Show, Our American Stories with Lee Habeeb, Coast to Coast AM with George Noory and America in the Morning.
+KFYR is a Fox News Radio Network affiliate.

-Today, KFYR runs a news/talk format, with coverage of Minnesota Vikings and University of Mary football games, and high school sporting events, being provided.
-The station formerly picked up a mix of adult contemporary music on weekends and a Saturday night oldies program.
+Weekend syndicated shows include Armstrong & Getty and Sunday Nights with Bill Cunningham.
+There is live play-by-play sports from the Minnesota Vikings and University of Mary football games, and high school sporting events.
+Some hours on weekends include oldies shows.

 Translator

-KFYR also broadcasts on the following FM translator:
+KFYR also broadcasts on an FM translator: